zakmich/generic_shop_tests/README.md

 # Test Automation training with Playwright

 This project presents several examples of using the `Playwright` framework in test automation with `Typescript`.
-The tested site is demo of a shop.
+The tested site is demo of a shop, current tests covers login page.

+## Test Cases
+- You can find test cases in project main catalog or by direct [Click](https://github.com/zakmich/generic_shop_tests/blob/main/TEST-CASE.md)

 ## Links